SUDDEN DESU

 disassemblies・digital archaeology・data preservation

 Life is finally returning to normalcy (whatever that is) after moving into my new house.
 And that means back to hacking old games in my spare time!
-Today we'll look at Akamaru Q Joushou, a game you probably haven't bothered with unless your Japanese is pretty good.
-At its heart, it's a quiz game but has a variety of simple action and word games as well to make things interesting.
-It has a heck of a set of debugging tools... and a very interesting developer easter egg!
+Today we’ll look at Akamaru Q Joushou, a game you probably haven’t bothered with unless your Japanese is pretty good.
+At its heart, it’s a quiz game, but it also has a variety of simple action and word games as well to make things interesting.
+It has one hell of a collection of debugging tools… and a very interesting developer easter egg!

 When I first began to dig through the game, I found lots of text that hinted at debugging functions.
 I began to find these functions and call them, one by one.
 And I was finding a lot.
 Eventually I came upon menus that referenced these routines, and worked my way further up… until I found a code that unlocked everything.